sunrize531/sunrize531.github.io/content/what-is-cors.md

 * [Same-origin policy (wikipedia)](https://en.wikipedia.org/wiki/Same-origin_policy)
 * [Cross-origin resource sharing (wikipedia)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)

-# Why?
+# Why

 CORS is very basic protection against phishing and some other nasty stuff.
 It won't be possible to just copy your html page, change it a little bit, put it somewhere and somehow get your users on it.
 It won't just work, cause browser won't send the requests on your server.

-# How it works?
+# How it works

 Before sending the request to different domain using anything except GET method, i.e. POST, PUT, DELETE etc browser would send the OPTIONS request first, without empty body.